Self-Specialization: Uncovering Latent Expertise within Large Language Models: Experimental Settings

-\paragraph{Implementation Details.} For domain-specific seed data, we use data sampled from BoX \citep{parmar2022boxbart}, which encompasses 32 tasks, up to 5 instances for each dataset, resulting in a compact yet representative seed data of 80 samples in total.
-These seeds are also used as demonstrations in a prompt for inference.
-For domain-specific external corpus, we leverage PubMed\footnote{gs://scifive/pretrain/pubmed\_cleaned} preprocessed in \citep{phan2021scifive}, which contains $\approx$30M abstracts.
-We generate 5K synthetic instructional data through the self-specialization process.
-Being equipped with QLoRA \citep{dettmers2023qlora} and 4-bit quantization, the model is trained using a simple Alpaca-style template \citep{alpaca} on a single A100, taking only a few hours for 3 epochs, resulting in a light-weight (parameter efficient) specialization module that can be attached to the base model inducing its specialization upon request.
+\paragraph{Implementation Details.} For biomedical seeds, we use data sampled from BoX \citep{parmar2022boxbart}, encompassing 32 tasks, up to 5 instances for each dataset, resulting in a compact yet representative 80 seed samples in total, which are also used as demonstrations at inference.
+For optional external corpus, we leverage PubMed preprocessed in \citep{phan2021scifive}, which contains $\approx$30M abstracts.
+In the financial domain, based on our finding from biomedical experiments that showed surprising effectiveness of self-specialization relying on internal knowledge of LLMs without the external corpus, we opt not to employ an optional retrieval component to further validate the self-sufficiency of LLMs.
+We leverage a total of 90 seeds sampled from the 10 train sets in our corresponding benchmark datasets.
+We use a total of 5K synthetic data generated through our self-specialization for all experiments, unless otherwise specified.
+Being equipped with QLoRA \citep{dettmers2023qlora} and 4-bit quantization, the model is trained using a simple Alpaca-style template \citep{alpaca} on a single A100, taking only a few hours for 3 epochs, resulting in a light-weight specialization module.